Or, Gone with the Balalaikas.

 So, does this truncation of the big book work?
 I would say yes.
 The story flowed, the various story-lines held together, and it was relatively easy to keep track of the characters by their appearance if not by their long names.
 The best way to judge a serialization is by the question: do you finish an episode looking forward to the next?
 And the answer is yes.

 Lily James is gorgeous in an elfin, ingenue way.
 Although her Natasha Rostova looks and behaves like an eighteen year old throughout, and not the thirteen years old who ages in years and wisdom as portrayed by Tolstoy.
 She sang beautifully, and she sure can dance.
 The famous Natasha’s Dance scene was nicely done if too brief.
 It was over too quickly and failed to show how important this particular scene was to Tolstoy ; in the book, the Rostovs retire to a wooden hut at the end of a day’s hunting, where folk songs are played to the balalaika.
 Natasha dances to a song, but it is not a waltz or polka she is doing – instinctively, she dances like a peasant girl.
 The Russian soil is in her blue blood.
+Nevertheless, I do like Lily James.
+And so, it seems so the powers that be: she’s doing quite alright these days with lead roles in Darkest Hour, Mama Mia!
+Here we go again (singing and dancing again), and Yesterday.

 Paul Dano, the slim, young, scheming, preacher of There Will Be Blood, as Pierre Bezukov?
 Still slim and young looking, though “kinda funny looking” as they say in Fargo-speak.
 But portraying the tall, fat, shortsighted, dissolute and bumbling Pffierre?
 Amazingly, it seems to have worked.
 His is a credible performance, although his “niceness” to the Rostovs and Bolkonskys, and his transformation to all-round good guy could be quite irritating.
 Inept, opinionated, inadequate, and out of his depth both romantically and socially.
 My favourite Pierre moment in the book is when he resolves to liberate or lighten the burden on his serfs – a subject close to Tolstoy’s heart – and how his steward circumvents his wishes.
 This was not even touched on in the film.